Avik9/Problem_Solver/README.md

 but also static variables used by functions that do output formatting).
 The `fprintf()` in the handler can either see an inconsistent state left by the interrupted `fprintf()` of the main program, or it can make changes to this state that are then visible upon return to the main program.
-Although it can be quite useful to put debugging printout in a signal handler, you should be aware that you can (and quite likely will) see anomalous behavior resulting from this, especially as the invocations of the handlers become more frequent.
-Definitely be sure to remove or disable this debugging printout in any "production" version of your program, or you risk unreliability.

 ### Reading Input and Writing Output